-Due to the successful workshops held in Brisbane, Aurukun and Cairns, State Library of Queensland will be exploring opportunities to partnering with Indigenous Language centres to host training workshops in the next funding period July 2017 to June 2018.
-These workshops will be run in partnership with the Resource Network for Linguistic Diversity (RNLD) and aim to build upon and extend previous research workshops and enhance the research skills and knowledge of community language workers.
+Due to the successful workshops held in Brisbane, Aurukun, Cairns, Hope vale and Mossman State Library of Queensland will be exploring opportunities to partnering with Indigenous Language centres to host training workshops in the next funding period July 2018 to June 2019.
+These workshops will be run in partnership with the Resource Network for Linguistic Diversity (RNLD) and Indigenous Languages Centres aim to build upon and extend previous research workshops and enhance the research skills and knowledge of community language workers.